groundgamela/mutual-aid-networks/README.md

 C. Create a pull request to the main Mutual-Aid-Networks repo master
 - use the github UI

 #### 3. Setting Up in Local Environment

  A. Download the files

  Clone this repository to a folder of your choice on your local machine:

   - `git clone https://github.com/townhallproject/mutual-aid-networks.git`

 - Navigate to the newly cloned repository folder
 - Install the project dependencies:`npm i`
 - Run `npm start` to open in localhost

-- Please reach out to Megan at info@townhallproject.com for environmental variables.
+- Please reach out to Ricky at hub@groundgamela.org for environmental variables.
 -Once you receive this information please create an .env file at the root level (same level as .gitignore) and copy and paste information into that file.
 Env file referenced at bottom of read me.

 #### 4. Devtools setup

 React and Redux devtools can be helpful tools to install for debugging in Chrome: